ricardoalcocer/devguide_source/_introduction/setting-up-the-development-ide.md

 ### (Optional) Install the CloudShell PyCharm plugin (PyCharm)

-If you've selected to use PyCharm as your IDE, you can take advantage of the community contributed CloudShell plugin.
+If you've selected to use PyCharm as your IDE, you can leverage the community contributed CloudShell plugin.
 Follow the installation instructions on the [project repo](https://github.com/QualiSystemsLab/CloudShell-PyCharm-Plugin).
 From the _Step-by-step installation guide_ section perform steps 1-6 only.
-Don't continue to configure the plugin usage further yet, we'll get to that part later in this guide.
+Don't continue to configure the plugin usage further yet, we'll get to that part [later in this guide]({{ site.url }}/devguide//shells/debugging-shell-commands.html).

 ### Where to next?